dabernado/iris/iris.md

 EXPN <-> COLN     : 0 <-> (-?a + ?a)
  * Reverse type sign and direction of execution
  *
- * d = index of last variant of the left hand of the type
+ * n = number of types in each side of the sum

 EXPF x <-> COLF x : 1 <-> (1/?a * ?a)
  * Allocate/deallocate new variable